pietras93/fizzbuzz-demo/README.md

 You can test the project running in Google Cloud Run.
 Server address https://fizzbuzz-demo-34vn5aovga-ew.a.run.app/
 Example request: **POST** _/fizzbuzz_ `{ "count": 20 }`

+## Testing

+### Locally

+To test the docker image locally, build it first, than run it using `docker run -p "3000:3000" TAGNAME`
+This will expose port 3000, you can also change this port config and add `PORT env variable to the app.
+Then you can curl the proper request to see if the response is correct`curl localhost:3000/fizzbuzz -X POST -H 'Content-type: application/json' -d '{"count":20}'`Response should look like this:`{"error":null,"response":"1 2 Fizz 4 Buzz Fizz 7 8 Fizz Buzz 11 Fizz 13 14 FizzBuzz 16 17 Fizz 19 Buzz"}`

+You can also try other methods, paths and bodies, see e2e test for examples.
+Use `-i` option to check response status code and headers.

+### Cloud Run instance

+Cloud Run instance on https://fizzbuzz-demo-34vn5aovga-ew.a.run.app/ is open to public so can be tested in a similar fashion `curl https://fizzbuzz-demo-34vn5aovga-ew.a.run.app/fizzbuzz -X POST -H 'Content-type: application/json' -d '{"count":20}'`